 But I must stress the importance of quality over quantity.

-You still need to make sure you niche down and before you start writing.
+You still need to make sure you niche down before you start writing.
 If you write about everything under the sun, your content won’t reach anyone.

 You don’t want to be the random blogger who gives fitness tips on Tuesday, cleaning tips on Thursday, and homeschooling tips on Sunday.
 That’s a recipe for blog failure.